Turn complex workflows into a streamlined process

 GRADEpro is an online software platform that helps teams of clinicians, methodologists, and policymakers develop and share evidence-based guidelines in a clear, structured, and transparent way.

-GRADEPRO streamlines the entire process, from collecting Conflict of Interest Forms and analyzing research in Interactive Evidence Tables, to guiding panel discussions with the Evidence-to-Decision Framework and capturing input through PanelVoice.
+GRADEpro streamlines the entire process, from collecting Conflict of Interest Forms and analyzing research in Interactive Evidence Tables, through guiding panel discussions with the Evidence-to-Decision Framework and capturing input through PanelVoice, to dissemination as traditional documents or digital, interactive formats.

 Drafting is simplified with Collaborative Guideline Authoring, ensuring all team members and panel experts work from the same version.